ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

     * Compilers: GCC ARM, Arm Compiler 5, IAR.
     * IDE: Keil uVision, DS-5, IAR Workbench.

-<span class="tips">**Note:** When installing the Arm Compiler 5 on a 64-bit Linux machine, you may need to also install the i386 architecture package:</span>
+<span class="notes">**Note:** When installing the Arm Compiler 5 on a 64-bit Linux machine, you may need to also install the i386 architecture package:</span>

 ```
 $ sudo dpkg --add-architecture i386